codepath/android_guides/Managing-Navigation-and-Task-Stack.md

 ### Navigation Drawer

-First, setting up the navigation drawer requires using the `android.support.v4.widget.DrawerLayout` as the root of the layout for the activity.
-This view has two nested views: first the `FrameLayout` that will display the fragments and second child is the `ListView` which contains the menu items.

 To create a basic navigation drawer that toggles between displaying different fragments, check out the [[Fragment Navigation Drawer]] cliffnotes.
 For more details about creating a custom drawer check out the [Creating a Navigation Drawer](http://developer.android.com/training/implementing-navigation/nav-drawer.html#top) docs.